flexport/flexport-earth/README.md

 # Getting started for development

-1. Clone this repo locally
+1. Clone this repo locally.
-2. Fork this repo
+2. Fork this repo.
 3. Update your remotes:

-    `git remote add fork https://github.com/<your-username-here>/flexport-earth.git`
+    `git remote set-url --push https://github.com/<your-username-here>/flexport-earth.git`

-# Set up a new Azure subscription
+## Azure

-Provision an Azure subscription for Earth deployments.
-This only needs to be executed once against a subscription.
+You'll need an Azure subscription to deploy to.
+Once you have one, you can follow the steps below.

-1. az account set --subscription "target-subscription-name-here"
+### Login

-2. .\provision-azure-subscription.ps1 -AzureSubscriptionName "target-subscription-name-here"
+    az login

-3. Save the output information as secrets in CD automation.
+### Deploy your local changes

-# Destroy an environment
+    ./deploy-earth.ps1

-1. az account set --subscription "target-subscription-name-here"
+### Clean up your Azure deployment

-2. \deprovision-azure-subscription.ps1
+    ./destroy-earth.ps1